 How to take out contact lenses

-- As you did when putting in your contacts, handle the lenses only after you’ve carefully washed and dried your hands to prevent an eye infection.
+Handle the lenses only after you’ve carefully washed and dried your hands to prevent an eye infection.

-- Flip over your storage case and shake out any leftover contact-lens solution, then air dry it or dry the case with a fresh, clean cloth.
+Flip over your storage case and shake out any leftover contact-lens solution, then air dry it or dry the case with a fresh, clean cloth.

-- Carefully slide the contact lens down to the white of your eye with the index finger of your writing hand.
+4. Carefully slide the contact lens down to the white of your eye with the index finger of your writing hand.

-- Gently pinch the lens with the pads of your index finger and thumb to remove it from your eye.
+5. Gently pinch the lens with the pads of your index finger and thumb to remove it from your eye.

-- Repeat this process to remove the lens from your other eye.
+6. Repeat this process to remove the lens from your other eye.

 How to take care of your contacts and your eyes